Alveo/alveo-indri-wrapper/doc/README.md

 * You can also use an unordered window.
 For example, `#uw3(cat dog)` matches documents where cat and dog appear in any order within three terms of each other.
 * All of the above can be combined.
 For example `#1(cat.overlap dog)`

-For further information, see the [indri query language documentation](http://sourceforge.net/p/lemur/wiki/The%20Indri%20Query%20Language/)
+For further information, see the [indri query language documentation](http://sourceforge.net/p/lemur/wiki/The%20Indri%20Query%20Language/) or the [quick reference guide](http://ciir.cs.umass.edu/~metzler/indriquerylang.pdf)

 ### Index uniqueness